• Skip to primary navigation

 Going vegan is probably one of the best things you can do for your health.

 The average vegan has a lower body mass index (BMI) and lower blood sugar levels than an average carnivore.
-Consequently, vegans are less likely to end up with type 2 diabetes.
+As a consequence, vegans are less likely to end up with type 2 diabetes.

 But that's not all: